dkandalov/live-plugin/README.md

 (it's ok to report an issue even if it's just a question).

-## Some practical use cases
-- project-specific workflow automation
-- integrating shell scripts with IDE
-- prototyping plugins, experimenting with IntelliJ API

 ## How does it actually work?
 Overall, the idea is just to load and run plugin Groovy or Kotlin classes in the IDE JVM at runtime.
 More specifically the steps are: